rust-stuco/lectures/week2/ownership_p1.md

 ---

-# C's Proposal: Manual Memory Management
+# C's Proposal: Memory Footgun

 Using `malloc` and `free` can lead to all sorts of undefined behavior.

 * Unless you are the perfect developer...
 * Who _never_ writes a bug...
-* You're bound to shoot yourself in the foot
+* You're bound to shoot yourself in the foot!

 <!-- Because developers who never write bugs definitely exist -_- -->

----

-# Java's Proposal: Runtime Garbage Collection

-In Java, the _runtime_ is responsible for returning memory.

-* **Runtime**: system that provides services during the running of a program
-  * Among these services is the garbage collector
-  * However, runtime processes are inefficient

 ---